PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 ## Directory Structure and Files

-Script				Function  				Requires Editing
-----------------------		-------------------------------------	----------------
-calico.yaml			Deploys Calico to the KinD Cluster 	No
+calico.yaml- Deploys Calico to the KinD Cluster (No Edits Required)
-cluster1.yaml			Config file used for cluster1		Yes - IP address changes
+cluster1.yaml -	Config file used for cluster1	 (Edits Required - IP address changes)
-cluster2.yaml			Config file used for cluster		Yes - IP address changes
+cluster2.yaml	- Config file used for cluster2  (Edits Required - IP address changes)
-create-clusters.sh		Creates DNSmasq Container and Clusters	Yes - IP address change for DNSmasq Docker run command
+create-clusters.sh - Creates DNSmasq Container and Clusters	 (Edits Required - IP address change for DNSmasq Docker run command)
-create-kind-cluster.sh		Creates the clusters			No - Called from create-clusters.sh
+create-kind-cluster.sh - Creates the clusters  (No Edits Required)
-dnsmasq.conf			Config file used for DNSmasq		Yes - IP address changes
+dnsmasq.conf - Config file used for DNSmasq  (Edits Required - IP address changes)
-get_helm.sh  			Download and installs Helm3		No
+get_helm.sh - Download and installs Helm3  (No Edits Required)
-install-kind.sh			Download and installs KinD		No
-nginx-deploy.yaml		Deploys NGINX-Ingress to cluster	No
+install-kind.sh - Download and installs KinD  (No Edits Required) nginx-deploy.yaml	-Deploys NGINX-Ingress to cluster  (No Edits Required)
-README.md			-- This File --
+README.md	- This File

 ## KinD Cluster Configuration Files
 There are two cluster configuration files for the KinD clusters we will need to create.